The Gate of Time: Plot summary

-The mystery is resolved when he sees a globe and finds that he is in a world where the continent of America does not exist, having been drowned for the whole of humanity's tenure on Earth.
+The mystery is resolved when he sees a globe and finds that he is in a world where the continents of North and South America do not exist, having mostly been drowned for the whole of humanity's tenure on Earth.
 As a result, the ancestors of the various Native American tribes did not cross the non-existent Bering Strait but wandered westward into Europe, taking the general place of the Slavs in our history.
-"Hatti" (Greece) was colonised by the Hittites of our timeline, while Akhaivia (Italy) was colonised by the Greeks instead of the Sabines, Latins, Voluscans and Samnites.
-The Iroquois live in Romania and Ukraine, which is known as Hotinohsonih in this timeline, while the Algonquin occupy Kinukkinuk, roughly co-terminous with our Czech Republic and the Aztecs dominate an equivalent of Russia.
+"Hatti" (Greece) was colonized by the Hittites of our timeline, while Akhaivia (Italy) was colonized by the Greeks instead of the Italic tribes.
+The Iroquois live in Romania and Ukraine, which is known as Hotinohsonih in this timeline, while the Algonquin occupy Kinukkinuk, roughly co-terminus with our Czech Republic and the Aztecs dominate an equivalent of Russia.
 "Blodland" is analogous to England, while "Norland" is roughly parallel to Scotland.
 "Rasna" is cognate with France and Belgium (apart from Normandy, which is "Grettirsland").
-"New Crete" is comparable to the Iberian peninsula, "Doria" matches the Balkan region on our world, and "Saariset" (Japan) is dominated by Finnish speakers.
+"New Crete" is comparable to the Iberian Peninsula, "Doria" matches the Balkan region on our world, and "Saariset" (Japan) is dominated by Finnish speakers.
 "Dravidia" is India's equivalent in this universe and is a major military power.

 While a charismatic Irish religious figure, Hemilka, arose in the fourteenth century in this world, which therefore has a surprising analogue to Christianity as a result, Hemilkism is not an imperialist faith and does not similarly dominate its world.